Smooth Fourier multipliers on group von Neumann algebras: Examples and comments

-\begin{remark} \emph{There is an alternative proof of Corollary \ref{CorNCTori}, by a noncommutative form of Calder\'on's transference method.
-That way, we can deduce the statement from the classical H\"ormander-Mihlin theorem in the $n$-dimensional torus, see \cite{JMP2} for details.
-On the other hand, Chen, Xu and Yin have recently extended to $\mathcal{A}_\Theta$ several results from classical harmonic analysis on $\mathbb{T}^n$, see \cite{CXY}.
-Also based on a transference argument, they have independently proved that cb-multipliers on the quantum $n$-torus are exactly those on the usual $n$-torus with equal cb-norms.
-We also refer to Neuwirth/Ricard's paper \cite{NR} for closely related methods.} \end{remark}
+\begin{remark} \emph{There is an alternative proof of Corollary \ref{CorNCTori} by transference.
+The authors in \cite{CXY} have recently extended to $\mathcal{A}_\Theta$ several results from classical harmonic analysis on $\mathbb{T}^n$ using this idea.
+In particular, they prove that cb-multipliers on the quantum $n$-torus are exactly those on the usual $n$-torus with equal cb-norms.} \end{remark}

-With the help of the Heisenberg group ${\rm H}_{\Theta}$ we can easily obtain Meyer type Riesz transform estimates for the rotation algebras $\mathcal{A}_{\Theta}$.
-In fact, we work again with the length function $\psi(x,\xi) = |\xi|^2$.
-Then, the gaussian random variables are realized on $(\R^n, \gamma)$ with respect to the standard normalized gaussian measure.
-Hence, since the action is trivial we deduce from Theorem \ref{grform} that is bounded (even completely bounded) for $1 < p < \infty$.
-It is easy to see that the direct integral decomposition of Lemma \ref{LemNCTn} amounts to a direct integral of the corresponding $L_p$ space (see \cite{Ta} for $p=1$) This yields $R_\psi(w_k) = \frac{B(k)}{|k|} w_k$.
-We also find the same directional derivatives as for the corresponding commutative tori.
-Alternatively, we could have derived this result from a direct application of Pisier's method using suitable commuting automorphisms.
-It is fair to say that ---with respect to $\psi$--- the first order differential forms do not depend on the deformation given by $\Theta$.